clg-du/r-crash-course/lectures/lecture_07/lecture_07.md

 ## [2,]    2    4    6
 ```

+Notice how the indexing is displayed in the output.
+The selected rows and
+columns are highlighted in the output to make it clear which elements are
+being accessed.
+[1,] indicates the first row, and [2,] indicates the second
+row, and so on.
+The columns are labeled with their indices. [,1] indicates
+the first column, and [,2] indicates the second column, and so on.

 To select the last two columns of the matrix, we can use the following syntax